With an annual programming budget of $1 million annually, we are considering many offerings including:

 The Plaza at Santa Monica is committed to supporting bike riders and will feature a bicycle center, bike share options, and direct access to the bike path mid-block from Fourth to Fifth Streets to make riding to and from The Plaza an easy option.

-The Plaza at Santa Monica will feature innovative water recycling, co-generation, and other energy saving technologies.
+The Plaza at Santa Monica is a State of the Art LEED Platinum Design.
+It will feature innovative water recycling, co-generation, and other energy saving technologies.
 The design of the building allows natural light and air to penetrate every level and gives occupants access to the outdoor environment no matter what level they are on.

 We are excited about the prospect of having theaters across Fourth Street that will replace the theaters that are closing on the Promenade.
 Theater goers will activate the public plaza and cafes in the evenings and on weekends and will use our garage when parking demand is lowest.